 Roadchef have been known to place advertising hoardings on the rear access that connects to Mausoleum Drive.
 This does suggest that, despite the "no access" signs, they expect a lot of members of the public to be using it.
+Traffic was even diverted this way during roadworks in August 2023.
 It's also possible to use this road to walk between the service area and Hamilton Palace Park.

 Scottish Development Department, 1973